Batch Processing API

 when all tiles were processed.

 Although the process has built-in fault tolerance, occasionally, tile processing may fail.
-Re-processing of such FAILED
+In this case, the batch request ends up in status PARTIAL

 Canceling the request